JohnWom/LED-Controller/README.md

  ## Master Chip
  ---
    The Master Chip controls the UI and all user interactions with the device.
 This includes a clickable joystick as well as an 2x16 LCD display.
 The code runs a menu system on the LCD that is navigateable using the joystick.
 From there, colors and patterns can be selected to be run on the lights.
 These commands are forwarded to the slave chip through serial communication.

+ ## Slave Chip
+ ---
+   The Slave Chip controls the LED's and music recongition abilities.
+It intakes commands from the master chip and adjusts the system accordingling.
+It operates on two threads, with the main constantly checking its serial port for new commands, the spawned thread running the according pattern on the LED.
+It also operates all of the audio processing, should a pattern require it.

  ## Useful Articles to Understand the Fast Fourier Transforms
  ---